-October 26th, 2016, marks the fourth anniversary of Kristen's death.
+October 26th, 2019, marks the seventh anniversary of Kristen's death.
 She revised the letter below in February 2012.

 Dear loved ones,